Aikido & Non-Duality

 As my Aikido practice has deepened, I’ve had time to reflect on the initial thoughts and preconceptions that first drew me to the art.

-Along my journey, I’ve met others on the same spiritual path and noticed that, despite outward differences in practice—whether Reiki, Yoga, Zazen, or playing a musical instrument—all the arts share a common purpose: to realise that we are simply here, now, in this moment.
-Our bodies are the instruments through which we experience consciousness, yet this awareness is often clouded by our attachment to our ego and dualistic thoughts.
+Along my journey, I’ve met others on the same path and noticed that, despite outward differences in practice—whether Reiki, Yoga, Zazen, or playing a musical instrument—all the arts share a common purpose: to realise our true nature.

 At its deepest level, every sincere practice leads to the same realisation, like different paths converging at the peak of a mountain.

 I first glimpsed this truth when I let go of my agenda to achieve the next Aikido grade.
-Then I lost the ambition to “Aikido” someone in a dualistic sense and eventually found myself showing up to practice with no intention other than to practice.
+Then I realised that to try and “Aikido” someone is dualistic in its nature.
+I eventually found myself showing up to practice with no intention other than to practice.

-By committing to practice, we give ourselves the opportunity to shed the illusion of duality and experience the sense of unity that arises in the moment.
-At first, this may be a fleeting feeling, but with regular training, we learn to return to this space again and again.
-Over time, we hope that this experience of oneness will begin to spill over beyond the dojo, shaping how we move through everyday life.
+By committing to this kind of practice, we give ourselves the opportunity to shed the illusion of duality and experience the sense of unity that arises in the moment.
+At first, this is a fleeting feeling, but with regular training, I’m learning to return to this space again and again.
+Over time, I believe that this experience of oneness will begin to spill over beyond the dojo, shaping everyday life.